spear-sim/spear/docs/getting_started.md

 python tools/run_executable.py --executable path/to/executable --paks_dir path/to/paks --scene_id <scene_id>
 ```

-Depending on your platform, you will need to specify the following path to your `executable`.
+Depending on your platform, you will need to specify the following path to your `--executable`.

 ```
 Windows: path/to/SpearSim-v0.2.0-Win64-Shipping/SpearSim/Binaries/Win64/SpearSim-Cmd.exe